Admission information for DACA students

 Once you've applied, you have two options:

-Contact us after you've applied: After receiving confirmation that your application has been received, contact us at 614-292-3980 or email@example.com and request that your application be switched to a regional campus.
+Contact us after you've applied: After receiving confirmation that your application has been received, contact us at 614-292-3980 or email@example.com and request that your application be switched to a regional campus (be sure to identify yourself as a DACA student).
 At this time, we may request residency information in order to make the switch.

 When you submit your application to transfer to Ohio State, you will need to select the Columbus campus.
-If you would prefer a different campus, please contact us at 614-292-3980 or email@example.com after you submit your application.
+If you would prefer a different campus, please contact us at 614-292-3980 or email@example.com after you submit your application (be sure to identify yourself as a DACA student).
 Note that as a transfer applicant, denial to one campus precludes you from being considered for another campus.

 Ohio State supports our DACA students unequivocally, and we are committed to your success.
 Whether you have questions or want to explore, you may find the following resources helpful: